 There’s a new knight story, with knight stories being one of the most enduring stories at the moment, especially in the West.
 This story form will continue to be in its more modern version very popular for the next 10-20 years.

-The rejuvenation myth is a story form about how do you rejuvenate the city and make it liveable, a place that’s freeing and promotes growth?
-This is probably the central challenge for story tellers if they’re trying to tell a modern day story.
-In the past writers have written that the city gets so technological and overbearing that it collapses and starts all over again.
-That’s no longer a good solution.
-Look at Avatar to see how popular these stories can be — it’s basically based on ecological story beats, so we have a new story form: ecological.
+In the past, storytellers have written that the city gets so technological and overbearing that it collapses and starts all over again.
+That’s no longer a message that audiences are willing to hear.
+Avatar is a great example of how popular these stories can be.
+Avatar is based on ecological story beats, creating a new story form: ecological.

 The ur-Static Journey is the Robinsonnade, a word that appeared to describe two similar novels which happened to both have ‘Robinson’ in the title: Robinson Crusoe (1719) and Swiss Family Robinson.